GoTolstoy/tolstoy-toly-kb/products/play/product/user-flows/tag-modal.md

-Tag modal
+## Tag modal

 - UI/UX

-    The modal that appears after clicking on a video asset in the Library and project Builder, it provides a detailed interface for managing that specific videos products.
+    The modal that appears after clicking on a video asset in the Library and project Builder provides a detailed interface for managing those specific video products.
 Here’s a detailed description:

     - **Video Preview and Information:**
         - The left side of the modal shows a large thumbnail preview of the selected video, along with its title.
 On hover on the thumbnail, there are additional details like the video length.